-Income Protection cover TPD cover Death cover Terminal Illness cover Apply for cover? ✓ $\checkmark$ ✓ ✓ Choose your: Waiting Period: 30, 60 or 90 days Benefit payments: Up to \$20,000 per month Benefit payment period: 2 years Super contributions: 12% contribution to your ADF Super account during the benefit payment period.
-Apply for the amount want, plus fix your covhave it change with your suits you best.
-Choose cover that's u Death benefit of \$ TPD benefit of \$5000 Note: you can't select ver rather than our age if that p to a maximum: 1 million.
-The amount payable is equal to your Death cover, if you're medically certified as being likely to die within 24 months.
-Limited Cover? × × × × Cover starts from age 16 16 16 16 Covers stops at 65 70 70 70 age There are other reasons cover may stop.
-So ee also When lifePLUS F Covered if on leave without pay or leave with partial pay?
+Income Protection cover TPD cover Death cover Terminal Illness cover Apply for cover? ✓ ✓ ✓ ✓ Choose your: Waiting Period: 30, 60 or 90 days Benefit payments: Up to \$20,000 per month Benefit payment period: 2 years Super contributions: 12% contribution to your ADF Super account during the benefit payment period.
+Apply for the amount want, plus fix your conhave it change with your suits you best.
+Choose cover that's upport that it is a possible of \$ 100.
+TPD benefit of \$50.
+Note: you can't select The amount payable is equal to your Death cover, if you're medically certified as being likely to die within 24 months.
+Limited Cover ? × × × × Cover starts from age 16 16 16 16 Covers stops 65 70 70 70 at age There are other reasons cover may stop.
+So , er stops on page 14.
+Covered if on leave without pay or leave with partial pay?
 Yes, up to 24 months for IP and TPD.
-See To with partial or no pay on page 7. ake approved leave √ √ Claim Waiting Period?
+See To with partial or no pay on page 7. ake approved leave √ ✓ Claim Waiting Period?
 (Term applies to Income Protection only) Yes, your choice when you apply for cover.
 Choose 30, 60 or 90 days N/A N/A N/A Claim qualifying period?
 (Term applies TPD.
 This is the amount of time you've been off work continuously because of the condition you are claiming for.)
 N/A Yes, usually 6 months but can be less depending on the nature of the injury, sickness or disease.
 Super contributions during claim periods?
-Yes, 12% if you have Income Protection cover. × Covered for rehab programs, services and costs if claiming?
-Yes, up to 6 x the value of your monthly Income Protection benefit payments (if you have Income Protection cover). × lifePLUS Protect auto gives Eligible Members default levels of age-based Death and TPD cover as soon as they leave the ADF.
+Yes, 12% if you have Income Protection cover. × × × Covered for rehab programs, services and costs if claiming?
+Yes, up to 6 x the value of your monthly Income Protection benefit payments (if you have Income Protection cover).